-Have you ever had that awful sinking feeling when being told that a street is too narrow to accommodate cycling but too narrow to accommodate
+Have you ever had that awful sinking feeling when being told that a street is too narrow to accommodate cycling but not too narrow to

 Just take a look overseas and you will see that the world is changing.
 Cities used to be ranked on their car parks and motorways.
 Now they are being measured by their livability.
 It’s no coincidence that the cities around the World that are at the top of the livability stakes are the cities that are full of bicycles; people using bicycles to get about their business.
 In those cities, ‘moving people’ now takes precedence over ‘moving cars’.

 A new narrative is begging to be told.
 A narrative about creating ‘cities for people’.
 Of course, that’s a very radical departure from the ‘cities for cars’ paradigm that we currently live in.
 It won’t be easy to make the transition.
 Cars are in our DNA.
 (Well, since the post-war oil boom, that is).
 But the health and wealth of our communities depends on making some serious and necessary changes.